ettolrach/reverse/README.md

 # reverse
-A reversi clone implemented in Haskell, front-end implemented as a website.
+A reversi clone implemented in Haskell.
+Currently in progress, but nearly finished.
+To run locally, download the source code and use